Madan33/Madan33/README.md

 Support 🙏
 Are you using the tool and happy with it to create your GitHub Profile?
-Your kind support keeps open-source tools like this free for others. tweet github profile readme generator
+Your kind support keeps open-source tools like this free for others. tweet GitHub profile readme generator
 Let the world know how you feel using this tool.
-Share with others on twitter.
+Share with others on Twitter.